solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

-    > This stored procedure uses nested callbacks to create two seperate documents.
-You may have scenarios where your data is split across multiple JSON documents and you will need to add or modify multiple documents in a single stored procedure.
+    > This stored procedure uses nested callbacks to create two separate items.
+You may have scenarios where your data is split across multiple JSON documents and you will need to add or modify multiple items in a single stored procedure.

 1. Click the **Save** button at the top of the tab.